| Written by Michal Wozniakowski-Zehenter

 What were the challenges of managing HSSE for 15 FPSOs and 3 FSOs, and how did you address them?

-So, I did a lot of work in Brazil with the leadership workshops as we did in Qatar but of course, and initially I didn't have that exposure to the rest of these, I think, 11 different countries around the world.
-The problem was that all these projects were focused on the clients and they were trying to satisfy clients’ needs rather than what the company was looking for.
+So, I did a lot of work in Brazil with the leadership workshops as we did in Qatar, but of course, and initially, I didn't have that exposure to the rest of these, I think, 11 different countries around the world.
+The problem was that all these projects were focused on the clients, and they tried to satisfy clients’ needs rather than what the company was looking for.
 With global workshops, we were able to convince the clients that what we were doing was good for Modec in general and also, we were trying to align ourselves with the IOGP standards, which is something that most oil & gas companies do.

 The global COVID Pandemic of course was not that easy, but I think that by working together, we standardized the management system, and introduced systems like e-Mustering with Crew Companion, which made a huge difference and one of the benefits was that this enabled staff to become globally mobile.
 Today, many staff have taken this opportunity.

 In the past if you worked on one FPSO or FSO that was the only place you could work in this company.
 Later on, we standardized how we worked, so we could really optimize the people's working locations, but also bring international experiences to other places as well.
 A good example is the operations in Mexico.
 We had a Brazilian HSE manager, but he was replaced by a Ghanaian HSE manager and a lot of the guys who had worked on other projects.
-And some of these projects were about to finish, we could reutilize these guys with the experience in the places where we need them.
-But it wasn't easy and it was slow, especially with COVID.
-I think in the end they having a standardized management system and standardized tools.
-This has been a huge benefit to the to the company.
+Some of these projects were about to be finished, so we could reutilize these guys with experience in the places where we need them.
+But it wasn't easy, and it was slow, especially with COVID.
+I think in the end, they have a standardized management system and standardized tools.
+This has been a huge benefit to the company.

 You've held various roles, ranging from Offshore Safety Adviser to VP HSSE South America, and worked in diverse locations like the North Sea, Houston, and Qatar.
 How did you adapt your approach to HSSE in these different contexts?

 Of course, all of the companies were different.
 When I worked in the North Sea, it was Enterprise Oil, a small company.
-In Houston, it was a lot of relations with Shell, afterwards in Qatar and then I worked for the Norwegian company, Equinor.
+In Houston, there were a lot of relations with Shell, and afterwards, in Qatar, I worked for the Norwegian company Equinor.
 They all have different - different environments.

 Another thing is, that if you want to be a good HSE leader, someone who can demonstrate that to everybody else, then, a lot of the people want to emulate that performance as well, because it's good to be great, right?